How To Find An Obituary For A Specific Person in Canada

 • Inclusion of a photograph of the deceased

-For a small-town paper, expect to pay $50-150 CAD for a standard obituary without a photo.
-For metropolitan dailies, prices are significantly higher, ranging from CAD 200-800+.
+For a small-town paper, expect to pay $50 to $150 CAD for a standard obituary without a photo.
+For metropolitan dailies, prices are significantly higher, ranging from $200 to $800+.

 Many families choosing newspaper publications will subsequently post the obituary on funeral home websites, offering free, permanent online hosting.